NaveenKotyal/Vehicle-License-Plate-Detection-using-YOLO/README.md

 # Automatic License Plate Detection System

-This repository contains an implementation of an Automatic License Plate Detection System using PyTorch, YOLO (You Only Look Once), and Flask.
+This repository contains an implementation of an Automatic License Plate Detection System using PyTorch, YOLO (You Only Look Once), and Streamlit.
 The system is designed to accurately and efficiently detect license plates in real-time across various conditions, offering reliable performance for diverse use cases.

 ## 🚀 Features